-5. Premium Money Market Fund:
+5. Premium Money Market Fund (PMMF):

-The target asset mix for the PMMF is 50% (2018 - 35%) fixed income securities which are issued, insured or guaranteed by the Government of Canada, a provincial or municipal or territorial government with a maximum term to maturity of 5 years and 50% (2018 - 65%) government and corporate money market securities with a maximum term to maturity of 15 months.
+The investment policy target asset mix for the PMMF is 50% (2019 - 50%) fixed income securities which are issued, insured or guaranteed by the Government of Canada, a provincial or municipal or territorial government with a maximum term to maturity of 5 years and 50% (2019 - 50%) government and corporate money market securities with a maximum term to maturity of 15 months.